 The Business Advantages of Healthcare IoT

 At Empeek we have seen healthcare companies reap tangible benefits from the Internet of Things application in healthcare.
-In our experience, the main advantages that they get as they embrace IoT include:
+In our experience, the main benefits that they get as they embrace IoT include:

 Eliminating inaccuracies and errors